NEUIR/ExpandR/README.md

 ```

 ### 2. DPO Training
+You can download the lora checkpoint of LLM-QE directly from [here](https://huggingface.co/yaosijiaaaaa/LLM-QE-DPO) and merge them, or follow the flow below to train LLM-QE.

 (1) First step: Download the related model

 You need to download [lama3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) model as the vanilla Generation Model.

 (2) Second step: Construct dpo training data

 Then you can construct a dataset for dpo training by running this script, which includes multiple steps such as generating query expansion using LLM, reward model filtering data, and dividing the dataset.
+Our constructed dataset has been uploaded to [huggingface](https://huggingface.co/datasets/chengpingan/LLM-QE-DPO-Training-Data).
+You can download and use them directly.
 ```
 cd LLM-QE/scripts
 bash gen_dpo_data.sh